Martin Akoghlyan: Biography

 Akoghlyan was born on March 6, 1958, Yerevan, Armenia.
-Between 1974–1977, he studied at Art College after Panos Terlemezyan, department of Painting.
+Between 1974 and 1977, he studied at Art College after Panos Terlemezyan, department of Painting.
 Since 2000 he is a member of the Artists' Union of Armenia, 2004 – member of the painters association "Kerpar" and a member of the painters' association "Mairakaghak" ("capital").

 Akoghlyan's works are exhibited in Yerevan History Museum, Lachin State Museum (Artsakh), Noymberyan State Museum.
 Several works are exhibited in "Wenthword Gallery" US, in private collections of England, Canada, Israel, France, Russia, Lebanon and in other countries and in private collections of Mike Baroyan (Switzerland), Vladislav Kuznetsov (Moscow), Oleg Babajanyan (Yerevan), Jean Marie Bossy (Chardonnay) and Ciccio Pino (Palermo).

 Exhibitions

 Since 1978 Martin Akoghlyan has taken part in numerous exhibitions.